Bearing Shields and Seals

 Teflon Lip seals - These seals provide a wider operating temperature range than the rubber seal (maximum operating temperature of 550º F).
 Additionally, the Teflon contact results in lower starting torque, therefore these seals can be used in applications where torque sesnsitivity is a consideration.
 Most designs incorporate a steel retaining ring to support the Teflon disk.
 Some designs are removable.

-Special Seals - Schatz has designed many special seals to accommodate the needs of difficult application.
+Special Seals - Schatz has designed many special seals to accommodate the needs of a difficult application.
 Seals are available that are designed for use in high temperatures, high operating speeds, low starting torque, or that are designed to operate in environments of extreme contamination.
-Please consult the Schatz engineering department for further information on seal designs.